See Florence in 3 days with this ever popular itinerary. Discover all the sights and delights of the “Cradle of the Renaissance”.

 If you’re still feeling energetic, take a walk or catch a bus up to Piazzale Michelangelo where you can admire the sunset and the best city view ever.
 Alternatively stroll around the shops on the elegant via Tornabuoni, via Calzaioli and Piazza della Repubblica.

-If you’re in Piazzale Michelangelo, have dinner in San Niccolo’.
+If you’re in Piazzale Michelangelo, you could have dinner in the nearby San Niccolo’ district.
 It’s a lively area and good for after dinner nightlife.

 First things first.
 You can’t visit Florence without seeing the real David in the Accademia Gallery.
 It’s worth the trip but book ahead, and allow yourself at least two hours.
 A good place for a coffee and a pastry is Robiglio Cafe in Via dei Servi.
 Pop over to Santissima Annunziata square to have a look at the loggia of Spedale degli Innocenti built on the original designs of Brunelleschi.